-While SHRM has cited that 8% (or 1 in 12) employers now offer Student Loan Repayment, other sources are showing that nearly 4x more employers are planning to offer some form of Student Loan Assistance, like Peanut Butter’s Student Loan Resources.
+While SHRM has cited that eight percent (or one in 12) employers now offer Student Loan Repayment, other sources are showing that nearly four times more employers are planning to offer some form of Student Loan Assistance, like Peanut Butter’s Student Loan Resources.

 EBRI’s 2018 Employer Financial Wellbeing Survey confirmed:

-- 32% of employers offer or plan to offer some form of student loan debt relief, ranging from refinancing programs to employer-paid Student Loan Repayment4, and
+- 32 percent of employers offer or plan to offer some form of student loan debt relief, ranging from refinancing programs to employer-paid Student Loan Repayment4, and

-- 68% of employers are examining existing employee benefit data and re-assessing financial wellness needs4
+- 68 percent of employers are examining existing employee benefit data and re-assessing financial wellness needs4.

-EBRI’s data confirms an even greater increase in the trend to offer Student Loan Assistance than the 2017 LIMRA Benefit Penetration Rates study5 which reported then that 23% of survey participants planned to offer some form of student loan assistance.
+EBRI’s data confirms an even greater increase in the trend to offer Student Loan Assistance than the 2017 LIMRA Benefit Penetration Rates study5, which reported then that 23 percent of survey participants planned to offer some form of student loan assistance.

-In only a year’s time, that’s a 40% jump in the number of employers planning to offer Student Loan Assistance.
+In only a year’s time, that’s a 40 percent jump in the number of employers planning to offer Student Loan Assistance.

-Because of the societal impact, Student Loan Assistance will likely become as widely offered as retirement packages, where the recent SHRM study confirms 93% of respondents offer access to a retirement plan and 74% contribute.1
+Because of the societal impact, Student Loan Assistance will likely become as widely offered as retirement packages, where the recent SHRM study confirms 93 percent of respondents offer access to a retirement plan and 74 percent contribute.1